Forms for Graduate Student Reimbursement

 The International Graduate Student Organization (IGSO) is dedicated to enhancing the campus experience for international graduate students and serving their specific needs.
 The IGSO provides a base for social interaction and networking opportunities such as festivals, food fests, workshops, and meetings.
 Bridging the gap between international and domestic students, and promoting conversation between these two communities, are also major goals of the IGSO.

-President and Operations Manager
+President and Event Manager

 Yu-Chin (Daisy) Kao